CanberraUAV/admin/in-progres/SES-presentation.rst

 > what you're capable of doing at the moment?

-We essentiually have two capabilities; operational capability to compete in (and win) the OBC competition, and development capability to push the boundaries of what's currently possible with openi-source UAV technology.
+We essentially have two capabilities; operational capability to compete in (and win) the OBC competition, and development capability to push the boundaries of what's currently possible with open-source UAV technology.
 We use the OBC search and rescue competition to focus our development efforts.

 We have several small scale technology demonstrators showing the major features of our search and rescue capability: